pyscf/pyscf.github.io/source/develop/agf2_developer.rst

-The :attr:`se` and :attr:`gf` attributes are both derived from the :class:`pyscf.agf2.aux.AuxiliarySpace` object, and are used as containers for the frequency-free poles of the Self-Energy and Green's function.
+The :attr:`se` and :attr:`gf` attributes are both derived from the :class:`pyscf.agf2.aux.AuxiliarySpace` object, and are used as containers for the poles of the Self-Energy and Green's function.
 The classes contained in :source:`pyscf/agf2/aux.py` are

 ======================================= ================================